carlobrok/RoboCup2017/README.md

 # RoboCup2017
-Code for our Lego NXT Robot.
-The Code is written for the RoboCup Rescue Line Entry 2017 Rules
+Code for our Lego NXT and arduino hybrid robot.
+The code is written for the RoboCup Rescue Line Entry 2017 Rules